thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 Since overall the Input role wasn't very very large, I decided to help some other teammates with their main roles.
-For instance, I created a detailed pseudocode for the PlayerConversation.cs script [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Conversation%20Handler%20and%20Communication%20with%20Other%20Classes.pdf), I made much of the footage that went into the Trailer, I implemented the [physics logic](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scripts/PlayerMovement.cs) that made walking happen (changing movement and animation speed), and I helped with balancing the empathy/power values that result from decisions in our [conversations](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Manuscripts/villageManuscript.json).
+For instance, I created a detailed pseudocode for the PlayerConversation.cs script [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Conversation%20Handler%20and%20Communication%20with%20Other%20Classes.pdf), I made some of the footage that went into the Trailer, I implemented the [physics logic](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scripts/PlayerMovement.cs) that made walking happen (changing movement and animation speed), and I helped with balancing the empathy/power values that result from decisions in our [conversations](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Manuscripts/villageManuscript.json).